 Alternatively, if you’re doing a shorter road trip and don’t get a tag, you must call the toll company and pay within 3 days of passing through the toll point, otherwise you’ll get fined.

-Rope and shovel
+Towing rope and shovel

 I have got my vehicle completely stuck in sand beside a river before.
 Only thanks to a passer-by with a 4×4 vehicle, some rope and a shovel did I get out.
 Without him I would have been stranded there another night as no one else passed by all day.